thelia-modules/TheliaTwig/README.md

 parameters :

-Parameters | Description | example
+Parameters | Description | Example
 --- | --- | ---
 id | the string to translate | ```intl('secure payment')```
 parameters | variable use if a placeholder is used in the string to translate | ```intl('secure payment %payment', {'%payment' => 'atos'})``` => secure payment atos